Arnold2006/Jay_Caption_Beta_one_Batch_WebUI/README.md

 2. Navigate to the **Batch Processing** tab
 3. Drag and drop multiple images (PNG, JPEG, WEBP)
 4. Specify the **Output Folder Path** where caption .txt files will be saved
+5. **(Optional)** Review and edit the prompt in the **Confirm or Edit Prompt** box
-5. Adjust **DataLoader Workers** and **Batch Size** based on your hardware
+6. Adjust **DataLoader Workers** and **Batch Size** based on your hardware
-6. Click **Start Batch Process**
+7. Click **Start Batch Process**
-7. Monitor progress with the real-time progress bar
+8. Monitor progress with the real-time progress bar
-8. Caption files will be saved to your specified folder
+9. Caption files will be saved to your specified folder

+**Note:** The prompt automatically updates when you change caption type, length, or extra options, but you can manually edit it before processing.

 ### System Monitoring